DeNepo/behavior-strategy-implementation/README.md

 - 🥚: [Document and Pass](https://github.com/HackYourFutureBelgium/document-and-pass)
 - Study Lense Exercises
   - 🥚: [./isolate](./isolate): Practice core JavaScript without any user input or HTML/CSS
-  - 🥚: [./separate](./separate): Learn to divide your project code into separate files and folders for easy collaboration
   - 🐣: [./refactor-and-test](./refactor-and-test): Practice refactoring the logic from user interactions and testing it in isolation
   - 🐣: [./write-tests](./write-tests): Write tests for a working function.
 Practice reading code and describing it's _behavior_ with unit tests
   - 🐣: `./function-design`: _coming soon_ Learn a structured approach to understanding and solving coding challenges